Plaetorius/rainfall/level3/Resources/HOWTO.md

 # Level3
-Level3 is about abusing global variables
+Level3 is about abusing global variables and formatted strings exploits

 # Tools
 GDB